 - Weekly group events for all Host Families and youth, facilitated by the Transitions team

-- Host Families receive a monthly retainer, in addition to per diem rates when youth are placed in their home.
+- Host Families receive a steady monthly income, plus per diem rates when youth are placed in their home.
 These funds go towards daily living necessities of youth

 - Monthly allowance for respite

 - With each one-year contract, Host Families can expect four weeks where the home is closed